A few years ago, I had the pleasure of speaking at the same event as Kevin Richardson, aka the Lion Whisperer, aka this dude:

 … can learn to do it, anyone can.

 So how does one learn to be funny?
-That’s what I’ll be explaining over the next series of blog posts.
+That’s what I’ll be explaining over the next series of blog posts or you can check out my TEDx talk on the Skill of Humor.
 To get the posts as they come out, follow me on Twitter or Facebook, or sign up for the Humor That Works newsletter.